Château de Minière & Château de Suronde

 Viticultural standards: Certified Organic (Minière), Biodynamic – Demeter (Suronde)

 Interesting fact: Château de Minière has a long matriarchal tradition, with an impressive lineage of women at the helm of the estate since 1767.
-From Marie-Genevieve d’Espinay to Kathleen Mareels-Van den Berghe, the Château’s feminine tradition is certainly reflected on elegance and precision of its wines.
+From Marie-Genevieve d’Espinay to Kathleen Mareels-Van den Berghe, the Château’s feminine tradition is certainly reflected in the elegance and precision of its wines.

 Château de Minière & Château de Suronde Wines